-Real Strawberry Cheesecake is a dessert for folks with a sophisticated palate.
-You can detect subtle strawberry undertones with none of the artificial strawberry flavorings.
+Real Strawberry Cheesecake is a dessert for folks who love subtle strawberry undertones with none of the artificial strawberry flavorings.
 It’s a wonderful dessert for cheesecake purists!
-Don’t miss my Perfect Cheesecake and No-Bake Cheesecake recipes!
+Don’t miss my Perfect Cheesecake and No-Bake Cheesecake recipes as well!

 A cheesecake using real strawberries and a dark chocolate cookie crust!

-- 3 packages (8 ounce each) cream cheese, room temperature
+- 3 packages (8 ounces each) cream cheese, room temperature

 - 1 cup (200g) granulated sugar